echamudi/cham-jp-deck/README.md

 This simple code takes data from [JMdict](https://www.edrdg.org/jmdict/j_jmdict.html), [KANJIDIC](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project), and [Chinese characters decomposition](https://commons.wikimedia.org/wiki/Commons:Chinese_characters_decomposition), combines them, and generetes a CSV table that can be imported in anki.

+I call the deck as "JP Yomi Ezzat".

 ## FAQ

 ### Which items are included?